 These days cars have replaced horses and Santa Fe Plaza sports trees, a bandstand, and an American Indian War Memorial.
 However, it remains a popular local hangout.
 Even on a frigid morning like this one, people were sitting on the park benches.
 I admire their fortitude.

 Santa Fe Plaza is surrounded by galleries, museums, shops, and restaurants, as well as a branch of the Santa Fe Visitor’s Center.
 (You’ll find it in Plaza Galeria.)
-We began our day there, so we could ask for a map of the historic district.
+We stopped there first so we could ask for a map of the historic district.

-Apparently, Santa Fe was the first city in the new world to import tequila from Mexico.
-Then Maria’s New Mexican Kitchen created a collection of over 200 margaritas, all made with different premium 100% agave tequilas.
+Santa Fe was the first city in the new world to import tequila from Mexico.
+It took off when Maria’s New Mexican Kitchen created a collection of over 200 margaritas, all made with different premium 100% agave tequilas.
 Other Santa Fe restaurants noticed their success and started doing the same.
 As time went on, more and more restaurants added a selection of margaritas to their cocktail lists.

 Today, it’s hard to find a restaurant or bar that does not have at least one margarita on their drink menu.
 So naturally, Santa Fe decided to capitalize on it with the Santa Fe Margarita Trail Passport.
 It has recipes for 31 of the most creative margaritas in the city, each served at a favorite Santa Fe watering hole.